Resources listed here may not be suitable for use in schools. Many are

 - Instructional Materials Reviews and Supports – tools for assessing curricula for use in WA schools, curriculum review reports.

-- Sexual Health Education - Non-fictions Texts – elementary and secondary book list aligned with WA sexual health education Student Learning Outcomes (see Health and Physical Education K-12 Standards).
+- Sexual Health Education - Non-fiction Texts – elementary and secondary book list aligned with WA sexual health education Student Learning Outcomes (see Health and Physical Education K-12 Standards).

 - Advocates for Youth – free online K-12 Sexual Health Education curriculum (Rights, Respect, Responsibility), aligned with National Sexuality Education Standards.

 - Teaching Tolerance – lesson plans and other resources to promote diversity, equity and justice in the classroom.
-Includes K-12 lesson plans on a variety of sexual health topics: family, gender equity, gender expression, school climate, sexual orientation.
+Includes K-12 lesson plans on a variety of sexual health topics: family, gender equity, gender expression, school climate, sexual orientation; and a tool for selecting diverse texts (“Reading Diversity”).

 Evidence-Based and Evidence-Informed Programs